-33. National Museum of Decorative Arts
+33. The hidden gem in Madrid: National Museum of Decorative Arts

 This museum was one of the first museums in Spain dedicated to purely decoration.
 The museum shows more than 15.000 pieces distributed in more than 60 rooms.
 The mostly Spanish pieces are mainly from the 15th-19th century.
-The highlight of the exhibition are ceramics from Toledo.
+The highlight of the exhibition is ceramics from Toledo.
 Apart from that it also shows jewels, metalwork, and furniture.

 Free Entrance on Thursday afternoon, Saturday from 2-3 pm, Sundays.
 Entrance is also free on the 18th of April, 18th of May, 12th October & 6th of December

-34. Lazaro Galdiano Museum
+34. Check out Spanish paintings at the Lazaro Galdiano Museum

 This museum is one more of Madrid’s greatest art museums.
 It is the house of former painter Lazaro Galdiano.
-Apart from his own paintings, you will be able to find artworks from Spanish painters like Goya and Velazquez.
+Apart from his own paintings, you will be able to find artworks from Spanish painters like Goya and Velazquéz.